mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

     in the section on reading data.
 #.
 The writers all have a `save_history` to save the object-level history.
     That data is stored in a separate collection called `history`.
+#.
+Writers have a `mode` argument that must be one of "promiscuous",
+    "cautious", or "pedantic".
+Readers also use this argument, but writing this controls how much a schema is enforced on the output.
+    The default ("promiscuous") does no schema enforcement at all.
+    All modes, however, do dogmatically enforce one rule.
+Any attribute key interpreted as loaded by normalization is erased before the save.
+    In MsPASS normalization data are normally loaded by prepending a the name of the collection to the attribute.  e.g. the latitude of a station ("lat" in the MsPASS schema) stored in the channel collection would be loaded with the key "channel_lat".
+Attributes with one of the standard collection names ("site", "channel", and "source") will always be erased before the wf document is saved.
+When node is set to "cautious" the writer will attempt to correct any time mismatches and log an error if any issues are detected.
+In "pedantic" mode any type mismatches will cause the datum to be killed before the save.
+    "pedantic" is rarely advised for writing unless one is writing to a files with a format that is dogmatic about attribute types.

 Read